 GC-MS is part of our Smart Chart Series.
 In addition, it can take a complex mixture of compounds and separate them for identification and quantification.

 In Gas Chromatography (GC), a sample is volatilized and carried by an inert gas through a coated glass capillary column.
 The “stationary phase” is bonded to the interior of the column.
 Retention time is how long that a compound takes to pass through the column to the detector.
 Finally, the sample is identified by comparing the sample with a reference.

-Gas Chromatography Mass Spectrometry analysis are performed on liquids, gases or solids.
-For liquids and gases the sample is commonly directly injected into the GC.
+Gas Chromatography Mass Spectrometry analyses are performed on liquids, gases or solids.
+For liquids and gases, the sample is commonly directly injected into the GC.
 For solids, the analysis is carried out by solvent extraction, outgassing (desorption) or pyrolysis.

 Desorption experiments are performed under helium flow at a controlled temperature between 40-300 ºC, with analytes being collected on a cryogenic trap during desorption.
 The sample chamber is a 1.25”x4” cylinder.

-In addition, many other sample preparation and sampling methods are available.
-For example, derivatization, static headspace analysis, purge & trap, SPME (solid phase microextraction) that have applications based on the sample type and species of interest.
+In addition, many other sample preparation and sampling methods are available — for example, derivatization, static headspace analysis, purge and trap, SPME (solid phase microextraction) — that have applications based on the sample type and species of interest.

 Finally, please complete the form to have an expert contact you on how we can use this technique to analyse your material.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.